Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Fourteen tips on how to dress in Iceland

-How to dress for Iceland?
+How to dress in Iceland?
 I get this question a lot, and it is understandable.
 Iceland’s volatile weather is world-famous.
-Here are fourteen tips on how to dress for Iceland.

 Tip 1: Expect the unexpected.